 Create a safe space

 Make sure your dog or cat has at least one cozy bed to escape to, along with a nice warm blanket and favorite toy to snuggle with.
-Turn off other noise in the area, as leaving on a loud TV or radio will only exacerbate the commotion your pet is trying to avoid.
-You might even consider leaving out an open crate for your dog (but never lock him in the crate during the event).
+Creating a safe space for pets during fireworks can ease stress and reduce noise anxiety or noise aversion.
+Soundproof your home and reduce visual reminders of the outside noise as much as possible by ensuring doors, windows, and curtains are closed.
+Some pets like the addition of white noise or a loud TV to drown out the outside world while others prefer that you turn off other noise in the area because it may exacerbate the commotion your pet is trying to avoid.
+It’s important to determine what your pet prefers to ensure that you're making them as comfortable as possible.
+You might even consider leaving out an open crate for your dog (but never lock them in the crate during the event).

 Buy a ThunderShirt